lm3nitro/Projects/Windows/Sysmon/Part 2- Sending Sysmon logs to Splunk.md

 ## Verification

-I then ran a couple of test and verify that the logs are showing correctly.
-For these examples, I went back to my Windows host which has the Splunk Fowarder, opened a browser, and navigated to both *chess.com* and *lichess.org:*
+I then ran a couple of tests and verify that the logs are showing correctly.
+For these examples, I went back to my Windows host which has the Splunk Forwarder, opened a browser, and navigated to both *chess.com* and *lichess.org:*

 <img width="1302" alt="Screenshot 2024-04-30 at 12 32 03 AM" src="https://github.com/lm3nitro/Projects/assets/55665256/a315af3a-b3b3-4dbe-b6b0-64b267750e75">